t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

     scheme     authority       path        query   fragment

 A URI is a sequence of characters that matches the syntax defined in {{RFC3986}}.
-It consists of a hierarchical sequence of five components: scheme, authority, path, query, and fragment (from most significant to least significant).
+It consists of a hierarchical sequence of five components: scheme, authority, path, query, and fragement identifier (from most significant to least significant), while not all components are necessary to form a valid URI.
 A scheme creates a namespace for resources and defines how the following components identify a resource within that namespace.
 The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "https" scheme.
-A hostname (e.g., a fully qualified domain name) or an IP address literal, potentially followed by a transport layer port number, are usually used for the authority component.
+A hostname (e.g., a fully qualified domain name) or an IP address literal, optionally followed by a transport layer port number, are usually used for the authority component.
-The path and query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org/" is a different authority than "https://www.example.org").
+The path and optional query contain data to identify a resource within the scope of the scheme-dependent naming authority (i.e., "http://www.example.org" is a different authority than "https://www.example.org"); if no path is given, the root resource is addressed.
-The fragment allows referring to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
+The fragement identifier allows referring to some portion of the resource, such as a Record in a SenML Pack ({{Section 9 of RFC8428}}).
-However, fragments are processed only at client side and not sent on the wire.
+However, fragement identifiers are processed only at client side and not sent on the wire.
 {{?RFC8820}} provides more details on URI design and ownership with best current practices for establishing URI structures, conventions, and formats.

 For RESTful IoT applications, typical schemes include "https", "coaps", "http", and "coap".